Numerical evaluation of orientation averages and its application to molecular physics: Case studies

-Reaching machine precision requires about $25000$ points.
-In many cases performing computations for such a large amount of sampling points is not feasible.
+Reaching machine precision requires about $25000$ points which is often impractical.
 Therefore, the inset in Fig.~\ref{fig:CD_fenchone}(c) shows a zoom on the area where the relative error is around \SI{0.1}{\%}.
-In this range, the spherical coverings drop below a relative error of \SI{0.1}{\%} for the lowest number of sampling points, outperforming the T$\times$L method and showing far superior performance compared to the equidistant step method, which needs about two orders of magnitudes more points to reach the same error.
-Product methods built from the trapezoid rule and \unitsphere{2} coverings (data not shown) perform only slightly better than the step method.
-Together with the results from the second example, this indicates that spherical coverings are particularly useful for integrands with high anisotropy.
+In this range, the spherical coverings drop below a relative error of \SI{0.1}{\%} for the lowest number of sampling points, outperforming the T$\times$L method and vastly surpass the equidistant step method, which requires about two orders of magnitudes more points for the same error.
+Product methods built from the trapezoid rule and \unitsphere{2} coverings (data not shown) only slightly outperform the step method.
+In accordance with the results from Sec.~\ref{examples:cofcl}, this indicates that spherical coverings are particularly useful for integrands with high anisotropy.